jdybuncio/data-science-and-the-supreme-court/README.md

 I hypothesize that, using data just from oral arguments, I will be able to create a prediction model for if the Petitioner Wins a case which can beat a Petitioner always wins strategy.
 There have been some studies, based on smaller datasets, which show that the side which receives more questions tends to lose more which makes me hopeful I can find some signal [source](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1373965)

+An ability to predict the outcome of a Supreme Court Case is helpful from two vantage points:
+1) If I can interpolate inference, the findings could influence a Petitioner's Strategy during oral arguments
+2) Since there are usually 3 months between an Oral Argument and a Decision, a prediction as to one's probability of winning can influence their strategy during this waiting period.
+For example, if one side find that they are predicted to lose, they could invest more in puting materials out there, such as Op-Eds, to try to influence the narrative.

 [Back to Top](#Table-of-Contents)

 # Exploratory Data Analysis Highlights